sshaw/prototoy/README.md

 Lightweight JavaScript object generator for your `node` REPL (or elsewhere, I suppose).

-## Installation

-`npm install prototoy` or `yarn install prototoy`

 ## Usage

 prototoy is not intended to be a full-fledged object generation library rather, it's intended for use in your Node.js REPL when you need a quick dummy object to toy around with.

 It's recommended that you load prototoy when you run `node` interactively.
+How to do this depends on whether you want it available locally or globally.

+### Locally

+`npm install prototoy` or `yarn install prototoy`

+Now, load prototoy when you run `node` as a REPL in your project.
 Here's one way to do it:

 ```bash
 # In your shell's config (Bash here):